wille/reporting-api/README.md

 const app = express();

-// The reporting endpoint
+// The reporting endpoint.
-app.post('/reporting-endpoint', reportingEndpoint({
+// Use `use` to support CORS preflight request if you are receiving reports from another origin app.use('/reporting-endpoint', reportingEndpoint({
-  onReport(report) {
+  allowedOrigins: '*', // Allow reports from all origins onReport(report) {
     // Collect the reports and do what you want with them console.log('Report received', {